salmmanfred/ccdb/readme.md

         lines: 4, // how many lines
         debug: true, // This will make it so that CCDB (VERSION) is not shown
         threads: 2, // How many threads
-        delay: 1,// delay between threads ( So that they print in the correct order)
         output_string: false,// if you want the output to be in string form or if you want it to just print to the console

     };